 Portent Hopewell

-mounted by the Department of the Great Unraveling at The History Museum of Extinction Level Events, Bunker Alpha 01, District of Bummer, 3030 CE.
+mounted by the Consortium of the Great Unraveling at The History Museum of Extinction Level Events, Bunkerstrad Alpha 01, District of Bhummer, 3030 CE.

-On the planet Earth, some 500 years ago, at the beginning of the 21st century of the common era, one of history’s darkest moments began to unfold.
+On the planet Earth, a millennium ago, at the beginning of the 21st century of the common era, one of history’s darkest moments began to unfold.
 For various reasons, the threads of civilized societies around the world had begun to simply and irretrievably come undone.
-Pundits at the time referred to this collapse as the Great Unraveling.
+Pundits of the time referred to this collapse as The Great Unraveling.

 Warfare had degraded into a chronic and brutal state of affairs, even as combat became more limited in ambition and scope – the waging of war reduced to the pilfering of ever more dwindling essential resources, rather than to the conquest of territory militant regimes of the day simply weren’t equipped to occupy.